conor-99/HackTrinity19Writeups/README.md

 ---------|--------|-----------
 `blockchain/recon` | `114` | Easy

-#### Challenge
+#### Challenge:

  > The Luas website has been hacked again, and a threatening ransom message posted.
 Can you track down the culprit's real full name? https://luas.hacktrinity.me

-#### Solution
+#### Solution:

 Visiting the website gives us this Zcash address: `t1gok64PM8APnrSWXgBxboqHrszFYqP5v3L`.

 I looked it up on a [Zcash blockchain explorer](https://explorer.zcha.in/) and found an account with only one or two transactions.
 If we follow their transactions we'll find another account or two with only a handful of transactions.
-Eventually we reach a account that isn't entirely barren, if we Google their Zcash address we'll find a blog containing the culprit's full name - that's the flag!
+Eventually we reach a account that isn't entirely barren, if we Google their Zcash address we'll find a blog containing the culprit's full name:

+`img ehre`

+And that's our flag!

 ## Trinity Ball 1